 The Sourdough Journey’s bulk fermentation chart is a valuable resource for determining when your dough is ready

-The Importance of Quality Ingredients: I strongly recommend using high-quality, strong bread flour for several reasons, with the most crucial being gluten development in your bread.
+- The Importance of Quality Ingredients: I recommend using high-quality, strong bread flour for several reasons, with the most crucial being gluten development in your bread.
 This development ultimately dictates the rise and structure of your final product.
-I prefer to use King Arthur organic bread flour, their all-purpose flour works well too!
+I use King Arthur organic bread flour, any bread flour with 12% or higher protein content is ideal.

 How to make simple sourdough: step-by-step

-Baker’s schedule: Feed your starter the night before.
-Mix your dough in the morning to bake for the following day.
-Ensure you are using a starter at its peak meaning it is active and bubbly.
+Baker’s schedule: Feed your starter the night before, then mix your dough the next morning to bake the following day.
+Be sure your starter is at its peak, active, bubbly, and ready to give your dough the best rise possible.

 For example: I feed my starter the evening before, I mix my dough in the morning around 8 AM.
 I place it in the refrigerator between 3-4 PM and bake the bread the following morning.